andrew-weisman/clam_analysis/README.md

 python $CLAM/create_patches_fp.py --source $working_dir/data --save_dir $working_dir/results/pinyi-median  --patch_size 256 --preset       $working_dir/inputs/preprocessing-pinyi-median.csv       --seg --patch --stitch 2>&1 | tee $working_dir/logs/preprocessing-pinyi-median.log
 ```

-Note I have concluded that for the default and preset values (i.e., the first four calls to `create_patches_fp.py` above), the settings for each processed image in the columns of the produced `process_list_autogen.csv` files all have unique values.
+Note I have concluded (looking at the "Previous commands") that for the default and preset values (i.e., the first four calls to `create_patches_fp.py` above), the settings for each processed image in the columns of the produced `process_list_autogen.csv` files all have unique values.
 For all three sets of presets, the input `.csv` files have the extra fields `white_thresh` and `black_thresh`, which have values of 5 and 50.
 Finally, for the fields `seg_level` and `vis_level` for these three sets of presets, input values are always -1 and the output values are always 6.
 The inputs and outputs of all other fields are the same (and are of course generally different for each of the three sets).

 Multiple-step process for preprocessing that I believe Pinyi basically ran, by example per the CLAM GitHub page: